jagregory/mig/README.md

 and the SQL that will be executed for it.
 The `Migrate` function actually executes the migrations.
 An `error` will be returned from `Migrate` if anything bad happens.

+## How it works

+Mig will create a `db_version` table in your database with a `version int` column.
+Each migration will be executed in the order they're defined in unless there's a corresponding row in the `db_version` table.
+After each successful migration a row will be inserted in `db_version` for that migration.